Updated: Nov 3, 2021

 by Christeen Akkarawatte | 9 Mar 2018

 Growing up is hard, first you have to go through primary school, high school, get those grades to help you get into university.
-And then once you’re done with university, you have got to find yourself a job.
+Then once you’re done with university, you've got to find yourself a job.
 Once you graduate, you begin to realize that you’re on your own.

 Here’s where a mentor comes in.

-Even though ‘mentor’ is a rather formal word, but it’s not always a formal relationship.
-That person(s) could be your friend, your parent, sibling or lecturer.
+Even though ‘mentor’ is a rather formal word, it’s not always a formal relationship.
+That person(s) could be your friend, your parent, sibling or even lecturer.

-Sometimes, at times like this, you need someone to give you encouragement, to help push you; someone who knows how you are, and understands your current situation.
+Sometimes, at times like this, you need someone to give you encouragement or help push you in the right direction; someone who knows how you are, and understands your current situation.

 When you come to think of it, why is having a mentor, or better yet, mentors, so important and valuable?